 Cargo doesn’t assume that crates in a workspace will depend on each other, so we need to be explicit about the dependency relationships.

 Next, let’s use the add_one function (from the add_one crate) in the adder crate.
-Open the adder/src/main.rs file and add a use line at the top to bring the new add_one library crate into scope.
-Then change the main function to call the add_one function, as in Listing 14-7.
+Open the adder/src/main.rs file and change the main function to call the add_one function, as in Listing 14-7.

 adder/src/main.rs

-use add_one;

 fn main() {

 let num = 10;